borntofrappe/game-development/Utils/Object Oriented Programming/README.md

 ### Inheritance

-Inheritance goes beyond the scope of the game <i>Snake</i>, but, it is useful to continue the discussion on object-oriented programming considering the way lua manages the concept.
+Inheritance goes beyond the scope of the game <i>Snake</i>, but, it is useful to continue the discussion on object-oriented programming in Lua.

 The constructor function works by referencing the initial table in the `setmetatable` function.